 You might also like: Binge-worthy podcasts from Scotland to fuel your wanderlust

 Masterpieces of Scottish engineering such as the Forth bridges, the Falkirk Wheel and the Kelpies.

 Endless miles of uninhabited coastline and lonely islands – far away from the bustle of the cities.

 One of Scotland’s historical University campuses in Glasgow, Edinburgh, St Andrews or Aberdeen.

 Of course, you will make much more than just these 20 experiences in Scotland – but they are a start and will hopefully help you plan a diverse trip that covers a little bit of everything Scotland has to offer!

-To make it easier for you to keep track of your progress, I’ve designed a freebie for you to print off and bring to Scotland with you.
-Click below to access your free first timer’s check list for Scotland.
+To make it easier for you to keep track of your progress, I’ve designed a freebie to print off and bring to Scotland with you.
+You can find the First Timer’s Checklist printable in my Scotland Resource Library.